ghobot/blog/_posts/2017-2-3-Altered-reality-why.markdown

   <iframe style="max-width:100%" src="https://www.youtube.com/embed/6hTLcum09uw" width="600px" height="450px" frameborder="0" allowfullscreen="true"> </iframe>

-We are assisting the School of Medicine anatomy lab to create 360 degree 4k video of dissections.
+<p>We are assisting the School of Medicine anatomy lab to create 360 degree 4k video of dissections.
 With these videos, a learner can control the view and zoom in for more detail of the subject.
+Click the link in the embed to see this ability on mobile. </p>